NavasotaBrewing/documentation/readme.md

 # Packages

 ## `brewdrivers`
 [`brewdrivers`](https://github.com:NavasotaBrewing/brewdrivers) is a Rust crate that contains low level drivers for brewing hardware.

-...
+It also contains:
+ * a CLI to manually operate devices for debugging/emergency purposes.
+ * an HTTP API for communication with a web front end

+## `brewkit`
+[`brewkit`](https://github.com:NavasotaBrewing/brewkit) is a web front build on VueJS.
+It is the primary way that brewers interact with hardware.
+It communicates with the HTTP API provided by `brewdrivers`.

+## About this repository
+Documentation for each specific package listed above will be contained within those repositories.
+This repository contains documentation for everything that doesn't fit neatly inside one of those repos.
+This includes, but is not limited to:

+ * Software architecture overview
+ * Hardware specifications
+ * Setup guides
+ * Brewing recipes
+ * and more...